-There are many aspects to being a great leader including setting vision, inspiring others and strategy execution.
-We focus on helping leaders get results, the strategy execution part of leadership.
+There are many aspects to creating a great company including setting vision, inspiring others and strategy execution.
+We focus on helping leaders get results, the strategy execution part of leadership and management.
 We know this is the boring part but then maybe we’re the Buckley’s Cough Syrup of business.

 Connecting Strategy with Action

 If you want to get results, you have to connect your strategy with the daily action of all your employees.
 Figuring out how to do that well is actually pretty complex.
 Since we’re not all that bright we spend a lot of time doing research to figure out best practices in strategy execution.